2bitbit/rua/scripts/zsh.md

 1. `nano ~/.zshrc` or `vim ~/.zshrc`

-2. Append this to the file:
+2. Append the following content and replace the value of rubus_executable with the path to your rubus executable:
 ```zsh
 # ----------------------rua part--------------------------------
 _rua_insert_on_next_prompt() {